-d) Coordination with title I of WIOA: Describe the extent to which the State agency is carrying out SNAP E&T programs in coordination with title I programs under the Workforce Innovation and Opportunity Act (WIOA).
+Coordination with title I of WIOA: Describe the extent to which the State agency is carrying out SNAP E&T programs in coordination with title I programs under the Workforce Innovation and Opportunity Act (WIOA).

 In Nevada, the SNAP program is part of the combined WIOA State Plan.
-The Division participates on multiple State Workforce Development Board subcommittees or state plan work groups including Barriers and Underserved Populations Subcommittee, and Strategic Planning Subcommittee Work Group which meet on a regular basis.
+The Division participates on multiple State Workforce Development Board subcommittees or state plan work groups including Barriers and Underserved Populations Subcommittee, Executive Committee and Strategic Planning Subcommittee Work Group which meet on a regular basis.

+In addition, the Division participates on the Workforce Connections Disconnected Youth Coalition Committee and Workforce System Integration Committee.
 Participation in these groups allowed SNAPET to synchronize efforts through workforce partnerships and be incorporated into the WIOA State Plan to promote cross program coordination.